In Short

 Do You Need Legal Advice?

-A final but equally important question you should ask yourself before forfeiting a commercial lease is whether you need to take legal advice.
+A final, but equally important, question you should ask yourself before forfeiting a commercial lease is whether you need legal advice.
 Your commercial lease is a legally binding contract between you and your tenant.
 Your agreement details the rights and obligations that accompany this.

-Before you begin to gain possession of your property, you need to consult your lease agreement.
-For instance, there may be detailed steps to follow to ensure the forfeiture process is conducted properly as per the agreement.
-There may also be compulsory dispute resolution steps to take.
+Before you take possession of your property, consult your lease agreement.
+For instance, there may be detailed steps to follow to ensure the forfeiture process is conducted properly in accordance with the agreement.
+There may also be compulsory steps for dispute resolution.
 A property solicitor can assist you with the best course of action.

 Key Takeaways

-If you are a commercial landlord thinking about the forfeiture of your lease, you need to consider some key issues before doing so.
+If you are a commercial landlord considering forfeiting your lease, you need to consider several key issues before doing so.
 Forfeiting a lease is a significant move, and it is best to consider alternative, less extreme actions.

 If you are considering forfeiting a lease, our experienced leasing lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
 Call us today on 0808 196 8584 or visit our membership page.